Is Window Repair Worth Your Money?

 Martin Whitmore, President of US Window & Door

 Are your windows leaking air, cracked, rotten, dingy, or just plain old?
 Wondering if you should invest in window repair or replacement?
-Worn-out windows can take a toll on your home’s value, appearance, and energy bill.
-Installing new windows can be pricey.
-But, when you factor the benefits of replacing them, it just might be worth the money you’ll spend.
+Worn-out windows can affect your home's value, appearance, and energy efficiency.
+Installing new windows can be pricey, with whole-house replacement costing an average of $7,000 to $18,000.
+But when you factor in the benefits of replacing them, it just might be worth the money you'll spend.

-When Should You Opt for Repairing Your Windows?
+When Should You Opt to Repair Your Windows?

 Dirt and Grime

-If you recently bought a new home whose previous owners weren’t too keen on window cleaning, you might be able to fix the problem with cleaning products and elbow grease.
-Even some of the most unsightly windows perk up nicely after a thorough cleaning.
-Before replacing windows because of dirt and grime, first, find out if a good scrubbing will help.
+Say you recently bought a new home whose previous owners weren't keen on window cleaning.
+In that case, you might be able to fix the problem with manufacturer-recommended cleaning products and elbow grease.
+Even some unsightly windows perk up nicely after a thorough cleaning.
+Before replacing windows because of dirt and grime, find out if a good scrubbing will help.
+Hiring a professional to do window cleaning is always recommended since they are used to dealing with windows in various conditions.

 When Should You Consider Replacing Your Windows?